SpotlightKid/jack-matchmaker/README.rst

 ``CONNECT_INTERVAL`` (default: ``3``)

-Set interval in seconds between attempts to connect to JACK server to the given numeric value.
+Set the interval in seconds between attempts to connect to JACK server to the given numeric value.

 ``EXACT_MATCHING``